pyeve/eve/_sources/config.txt

                                 injection attacks.
 Javascript queries also tend
                                 to be slow and generally can be easily replaced with the (very rich) Mongo query dialect.

+``MONGO_WRITE_CONCERN``         A dictionary defining MongoDB write concern
+                                settings.
+All stadard write concern settings
+                                (w, wtimeout, j, fsync) are supported.
+Defaults to ``{'w': 1}`` which means 'do regular aknowledged writes' (this is also the Mongo default.)

+                                Please be aware that setting 'w' to a value of 2 or greater requires replication to be active or you will be getting 500 errors (the write will still happen; Mongo will just be unable to check that it's being written to multiple servers.)

+                                Can be overridden at endpoint (Mongo
+                                collection) level.
+See ``mongo_write_concern``
+                                below.

 ``DOMAIN``                      A dict holding the API domain definition.
                                 See `Domain Configuration`_.